 More Info, Current Prices and Where to Buy Online

-If you want to learn more about the Happy Place, or if you are ready to buy, or if you just want to research prices and availability, check out the links below.
+To learn more about the Happy Place, or if you're ready to buy, or if you just want to research prices and availability, check out the links below.

-If you want to check out some other freestyle snowboard options, or if you want to compare how the Happy Place compares to other freestyle snowboards, then check out the next link.
+To check out some other all-mountain-freestyle snowboard options, or to see how the Happy Place compares to others, check out our top rated all-mountain-freestyle snowboards by clicking the button below.

 Hi Nate.